 Is Mother Jones focusing on this stuff as part of a conspiracy to take away Americans' gun rights?

-The debate over guns in the United States is extremely contentious and polarizing, and we think the more reporting and clear data available about guns, the better.
+The debate over guns in the United States is extremely contentious and polarizing, and we think that the more reporting and clear data there is available about guns, the better.
 That mass shootings keep happening is an undeniable fact.
 Why they do, and how to stop them, is a matter for further investigation.